-u rpose: To discharge of stormwate er from outfalls into Waihi and Manu Streams Condition requirement Means of monitoring during period under review Compliance achieved?
-1. Adoption of best practicable option to minimise effects Inspection and liaison with consent holder.
-There was one minor incident reported relating the failure of a pump and the resulting contamination of stormwater with wastewater.
-Yes 2.
-Limitation on stormwater catchment area - specific to application refer to drawing g10637 Inspection and liaison with consent holder Yes 3.
-Contingency plan to be maintained and followed in event of a spill.
+Adoption of best practicable option to minimise effects Limitation on stormwater catchment area - specific to application refer to drawing g10637 Inspection and liaison with consent holder Inspection and liaison with consent holder Yes 2.
+3. catchment area - specific to application refer to drawing Inspection and liaison with consent holder 3.
+Yes Contingency plan to be maintained and followed in event of a spill.
 Contingency plan to be supplied to the Council Contingency plan received and reviewed in December 2014.
 Methanex advised no changes required in 2016 Yes 4.
 Stormwater management plan to be maintained.
 To be supplied to the Council and approved Stormwater management plan received and reviewed Yes 5.
 Discharge sample analysis.
 Sampling to occur at specified points from the Waihi Stream and the Duck Pond.
-Analysed for pH, SS and total recoverable hydrocarbons Sample analysis results received.
-All results were within consent limits Yes 6.
+Analysed for pH, TSS and total recoverable hydrocarbons Sample analysis results received.
+With the exception of two TSS results, these were within consent limits.
+The exceedance in TSS was attributed to sampling under low flow conditions which resulted in the inclusion of bed sediment in the sample and therefore was not considered representative of the actual water quality.
+Yes 6.
 Manu Stream: Discharge cannot cause specified adverse effects beyond mixing zone Inspection - observation.
 Receiving water sample analysis Yes 7.
 Waihi Stream: Discharge cannot cause specified adverse effects beyond mixing zone Inspection - observation.
 Receiving water sample analysis Yes 8.
 The Council is to be notified of any changes that may affect the nature of the discharge No notification received Yes 9.
-Review of consent Next scheduled in June 2021 N/A res pect of this consent pliance and environmental performance in performance in respect of this consent High High
+Review of consent Next scheduled in June 2021 N/A nce and environmental performance in respect of High s consent erformance in respect of this consent High

-Condition requirement Means of monitoring during period under review Compliance achieved?
+Pu Purpose: To discharge of stormwater from Motunui intake facility into Waitara River unnamed tributary Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Best practicable option to prevent and minimise adverse effects Discussion with consent holder Yes 2.
 Activity undertaken in accordance with application documentation Liaison with consent holder Yes 3.
 Discharge cannot cause specified increase in turbidity in Waitara River beyond the mixing zone Liaison with consent holder Yes 4.
 Lapse of consent Consent given effect to N/A 5.
-Review of consent No further provision for review N/A
+Review of consent No further provision for review N/A Overall assessment of consent compliance and environmental performance in respect of this consent Ov erall assessment of administrative pe High

-Pui Purpose: To discharge of wastewater into Waitara River unnamed tributary Condition requirement Means of monitoring during period under review Compliance achieved?
-1. Maximum daily discharge shall not exceed 1,000 m /day Liaison with consent holder Yes 2.
+Pu Purpose: To discharge of wastewater into Waitara River unnamed tributary Condition requirement Means of monitoring during period under review Compliance achieved?
+1. Maximum daily discharge shall not exceed 1,000 m3/day Liaison with consent holder Yes 2.
 Adoption of best practicable option Ongoing liaison with consent holder Yes 3.
 Activity undertaken in accordance with application documentation Liaison with consent holder Yes 4.
 Discharge cannot cause specified adverse effects on turbidity in Waitara River beyond the mixing zone No incidents reported.
 Liaison with consent holder Yes 5.
-Review of consent No further provision for review N/A res Overall assessment of consent compliance and environmental performance in respect of this consent Overall assessment of administrative performance in respect of this consent
+Review of consent No further provision for review N/A Overall assessment of consent compliance and environmental performance in respect of this consent High Ov erall assessment of administrative pe erformance in respect of this consent High